InfiniteSwerve/basic_stats/README.md

 - max_val (returns the key with the largest value in an association list)
 - last (returns last element in a list)
 - extract (returns the first n elements in a list)
-- slice (slices a list from indeces i to j)
+- slice (slices a list from indices i to j)

 ## TODO